 From the same arm-wrap position, control your opponent’s far wrist, remove your butterfly hook and place your foot on his hip, and then shoot your other leg over his shoulder for a triangle.
 In this video, Stephan Kesting and Brandon Mullins show the same arm-wrap triangle, but from a z-guard.

 The kimura is a staple submission from half guard because of the way an opponent’s far hand is often pitted against both of your hands.
 It is a good submission that transitions well into other attacks, but be aware of possible counters which could reverse the situation.
-In this video, BJJ World Champion Garry Tonon from the Evolve Fight Team demonstrates how to do this move.
-Watch how he uses the kimura to sweep his opponent and set up other attacks.
+In this video, BJJ World Champions Fabio Da Mata and Valdir Rodrigues from the EVOLVE Fight Team demonstrate a kimura from bottom half guard .
+Watch how he takes advantage of the bottom position and setting up for the submission.

 The knee shield is a form of half guard where you are able to control the distance and pressure of your opponent.
 This is made possible by the frame formed by your forearm and your shin.
 The collar grip is also a key component allowing you to secure the frame and threaten chokes.
 Here are some common submissions from the knee shield: